In order to receive donations through Mightycause, your organization must be registered in the U.S. as a 501(c)(3) public charity.

 Can I start a personal fundraiser for my organization?

 We encourage non-501(c)3 organizations, such as LLCs, businesses, and international nonprofits, to consider personal fundraising on Mightycause.
-Personal fundraisers like similar to nonprofit fundraisers on Mightycause, except donors do not receive tax-deductible receipts.
+Personal fundraisers are similar to nonprofit fundraisers on Mightycause, except donors do not receive tax-deductible receipts.

 Click here to learn more about how to start a personal fundraiser for a nonprofit organization.